Mapping Invasive Species Using Supervised Machine Learning and AVIRIS-NG#

 if n_points:

-print(f'got {n_points} point from {native_id}')
+print(f'got {n_points} points from {native_id}')

-ds = xr.open_datatree(rfl, engine='h5netcdf', chunks={})
+ds = xr.open_datatree(rfl, engine='h5netcdf', chunks={}) # opens the granule as an xarray datatree

 index=True))